 When we look at the data in more detail, we see that JUUL has at least had some impact on one age group in particular – 18-34 year olds.
 Awareness amongst this group has increased significantly in the 3 months since launch, from 17% to 25%.

 This marked rise in appeal for the youngest age group researched does add fuel to the fire that JUUL may be gaining the interest of the UK youth market.
-A concern shared by 54% of those aware of JUUL, who suggest the product appeals to teenagers.
+This concern is shared by 54% of those aware of JUUL who suggest the product appeals to teenagers.

 Our latest research reinforces this analysis, with those interviewed confirming social media now has less of an influence than it did previously (48% down to 35%).
 Interestingly word of mouth is now an equally as important source of information (34% up from 12%).
 Although word of mouth and recommendation is typically a positive thing, it’s not enough to significantly increase awareness of a brand, and JUUL will need to utilise other channels to increase consumers’ familiarity if it is to accelerate market penetration.